-According to BEG (1972), the Study Area includes the following geologic units (from youngest to oldest): Quaternary-aged alluvium, Permian-aged Santa Anna Branch Shale, Sedwick Formation, and Moran Formation.
-Quaternary-aged alluvium is associated with the larger creeks within the Study Area and consist of floodplain deposits, which include low terrace deposits near floodplain level and bedrock locally in stream channels with a thickness up to 25 feet.
+According to BEG (1972), the Study Area includes the following geologic units (from youngest to oldest): Quaternary-aged alluvium, Permian-aged Moran Formation, and Moran Formation.
+Quaternary-aged alluvium is associated with the larger unnamed creeks within the Study Area and consist of floodplain deposits, which include low terrace deposits near floodplain level and bedrock locally in stream channels with a thickness up to 25 ft.